Glider crashes into roof of home in Connecticut

-DANBURY, Connecticut (WABC) -- Officials say a glider crashed into the roof of a home in Connecticut Tuesday.
+DANBURY, Connecticut (WABC) -- Officials say a glider crashed into the roof of a home in Connecticut Tuesday afternoon.

-The accident happened at a home on Golden Hill Avenue in Danbury.
+The accident happened at about 4 p.m. at a home on Golden Hill Avenue in Danbury.

+Mayor Mark Boughton said the glider was attempting to land at Danbury Airport when it lost control and crashed into the home.

 ----------